oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 title: "Installation and upgrade"
 date: 2019-02-23T16:47:21-05:00
 weight: 2
-description: "This document describes how to install, upgrade, and uninstall the operator."
+description: "How to install, upgrade, and uninstall the operator."
 ---